IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 18. Constrain the given route so that it matches only when the id is an int between and including 10 and 20.
 	-> done

+19. Constrain the given route so that it matches only when the id consists of characters a-z and is at least 6 characters long.